Chief Secretary for Ireland

 The Chief Secretary's office in Dublin Castle.

 The Chief Secretary's residence was the Chief Secretary's Lodge in the Phoenix Park, next to the Viceregal Lodge.

-The Chief Secretary for Ireland was a key political office in the British administration in Ireland.
-Nominally subordinate to the Lord Lieutenant, and officially the "Chief Secretary to the Lord Lieutenant", from the early 19th century until the end of British rule he was effectively the government minister with responsibility for governing Ireland, roughly equivalent to the role of a Secretary of State, such as the similar role of Secretary of State for Scotland.
-Usually it was the Chief Secretary, rather than the Lord Lieutenant, who sat in the British Cabinet.
+The Chief Secretary for Ireland was a political office in the Dublin Castle administration.
+Nominally subordinate to the Lord Lieutenant of Ireland, and officially the "Chief Secretary to the Lord Lieutenant", from the early 19th century until 1921 he was effectively the government minister with responsibility for governing Ireland, roughly equivalent to the role of a Secretary of State, such as the similar role of Secretary of State for Scotland.
+Usually it was the Chief Secretary, rather than the Lord Lieutenant, who sat in the Cabinet of the United Kingdom.
 The Chief Secretary was ex officio President of the Local Government Board for Ireland from its creation in 1872.

-British rule over much of Ireland came to an end as the result of the Irish War of Independence, which culminated in the establishment of the Irish Free State.
-In consequence the office of Chief Secretary was abolished, as well as that of Lord Lieutenant.
+British rule in Ireland came to an end through most of the island as a result of the Irish War of Independence, which culminated in the establishment of the Irish Free State.
+In consequence, the office of Chief Secretary was abolished, as well as that of Lord Lieutenant.
 Executive responsibility within the Irish Free State and Northern Ireland was effectively transferred to the President of the Executive Council (i.e. the prime minister) and the Prime Minister of Northern Ireland respectively.
 Northern Ireland affairs became the responsibility of the Secretary of State for Dominion Affairs and Home Secretary.